-In recent years, there have been significant advance in automated code based test generation [9, 10, 11, 13].
+In recent years, there have been significant advance in automated code based test generation.
+EXE [9] is a system that generates test cases for certain types of program errors including buffer overflow and divide-by-zero errors.
+CUTE [10] and DART [11] are systems that generate test cases to cover all feasible program paths.
+Whitebox fuzz testing [13] scales the technique to hundreds of millions of instructions.
 Theoretically, these techniques can be applied to our problem of automated evidence generation.
+Compared with our technique, these techniques are more complete, meaning that ideally, they can pinpoint all real vulnerabilities in the code and provide test cases to prove them.
 However in practice, they have inherent limitations that constrain their application.
 First, most these techniques are tuned to unit testing due to the scalability issue.
-Second, these techniques work by combining concrete execution with constraint solving to explore all potential program paths.
-Third, solving symbolic constraints requires the user to specify symbolic variables in the source code, demanding not only the access to the source code but also a certain level of understanding.
+In other words, they generate test cases for functions or modules instead of the whole program.
+However most remote exploits are whole program inputs and they require whole program execution as well.
+Besides, unit testing entails a non-trivial driver to set up the execution environment.
+Second, these techniques work by combining concrete execution with model checking.
+Model checking is an expensive technique because it tries to explore all potential program paths.
+In EXE [9], sophisticated searching strategy was used to explore the state space.
+However, in the worst case, all program paths have to be explored.
+Third, these techniques work by solving symbolic constraints.
+It implies that the user has to specify symbolic variables in the source code, demanding not only the access to the source code but also a certain level of understanding.